uiceds/cee-492-term-project-fall-2022-team-online/manuscript.md

 ## Exploratory Data Analysis {.page_break_before}

-### Basic Statistics
+### Summary Statistics

-This section illustrates general statistics of the dataset.
+This section illustrates the general statistics of the dataset.
 The purpose is to show simple trends in the dataset.

-![
-**A square image at actual size and with a bottom caption.**
-Loaded from the latest version of image on GitHub.
-](https://raw.githubusercontent.com/uiceds/cee-492-term-project-fall-2022-team-online/main/reference/Ray/BoxViolinDot.png "Square image"){#fig:square-image}

 |                   variable |    mean |     std |     min |     q25 |  median |      q75 |      max |
 |----------------------------|---------|---------|---------|---------|---------|----------|----------|